bookchiq/obsidian-tasks/docsv2/migration.md

 ### Styling

-- [ ] Convert CSS from old site to new (for example, top-align all cells in tables)
+- [x] Convert CSS from old site to new (for example, top-align all cells in tables)
+  - Done in both Obsidian snippets and publish.css
-- [ ] I think that `text in backticks` does not stand out enough in the new site, compared to the old
+- [x] I think that `text in backticks` does not stand out enough in the new site, compared to the old
-- [ ] Would really borders/key-lines around images
+- [x] Would really borders/key-lines around images
+  - Done in both Obsidian snippets and publish.css

 ### Images